An integral part of our community

 Active and ongoing involvement by the children with our local community is essential to delivering against both of these aims and which is illustrated by the following examples:

-Crich Careline is a local befriending service for the elderly.
-Each Christmas, the children produce Christmas cards for service users and the school has received ‘phone calls from them to thank the children for thinking about them.
+This is a local befriending service for the elderly.
+Each Christmas, the children produce Christmas cards for members – usually about 25.
+The school has received ‘phone calls from service users to thank the children for thinking about them.

-The whole school have the opportunity to visit St Mary’s Church, Crich, to take part in workshops designed to enable the exploration of an Easter theme.
-All the children work thoughtfully and make the most of the opportunities for reflection that the various workshops facilitate.
-These ‘Experience Days’ at St Mary’s provide invaluable links between the schools and church; the whole day being enjoyed and appreciated by both children and adults alike.
+As a Church of England school, we have very strong links with our local church, St Mary’s in Crich.
+Throughout the year, the whole school enjoy the opportunity to visit St Mary’s Church, to take part in workshops designed to enable the exploration of a variety of themes.
+These days are often planned alongside Crich C of E Infant School and Fritchley C of E Primary School.
+These ‘Experience Days’ at St Mary’s provide invaluable links between the school and church, the whole day being enjoyed and appreciated by both children and adults alike.

-The Village Carol Concert is held in school every year.
+This is held in school every year.
 It serves as an excellent way of bringing the school and the wider community together in a festive celebration.
-Children from the school entertained the carollers by singing songs and illustrating the Christmas story with readings from the bible.
+The children from the school entertain the carollers by singing songs and illustrating the Christmas story with readings from the bible.

 Alderwasley Village Carol Concert

 This is an annual event held at Alderwasley village church.
 The harmony group sing alongside Whatstandwell village choir, and members of the school community; children and staff give readings.